Fall 2016 - Entrepreneurial Strategy Class

 Entrepreneurial Strategy is a class that will be launching fall 2016.
 This is a hybrid course designed for students pursuing a career in entrepreneurship or anybody that aspires to turn ideas into reality.
 You will get the opportunity to meet successful local business owners and learn necessary skills to build a small business or high-growth startup.
 Some of these skills touch on operations, financing, and marketing.

 If you are pursuing a career in business, the Business - General major at CWI is a great starting point.
 At CWI, you can earn an Associate of Arts degree and meet general education requirements to transfer to any Idaho public university.
 The program is designed to introduce you to the core business courses and provide skills in accounting, business decision-making, software, and communication.

-The business program develops adaptable, ethical problem-solvers who use networking and collaboration to achieve their career and business goals.
+The business program develops 21st century business professionals that are adaptable, ethical problem solvers who utilize networking and collaboration to achieve their career and business goals.